Municipal Securities

 Bank-qualified carrying-cost deduction80%

-Municipal-disclosure rule thresholdofferings over $1 million
+Municipal-disclosure rule thresholdofferings of $1 million or more

 Syndicate account settlementwithin 30 calendar days after delivery